Go1 raises $200M at a $1B+ valuation to boost its curated enterprise learning platform – TechCrunch

 The point of Go1 is to make it easier for businesses to access and use all these materials without having to negotiate separate deals with the various rights holders, or for users to have to negotiate multiple apps or sites to use it.

-Somewhat akin to a streaming service like Spotify, Go1 acts not just as a distributor/aggregator to access that content, but as a channel for those providers, who receive royalties based on how much their content is consumed.
+Somewhat akin to a streaming service like Spotify, Go1 acts not just as a distributor/aggregator to access that content, but as a channel for those providers, which receive royalties based on how much their content is consumed.
 (And individual rights holders can also negotiate how some or all of their content is accessed, in the event that they have paywalls that they do not want to break down in specific areas.)

-The Spotify analogy goes beyond the company’s business model: Barnes pointed out that it too calls its curated bundles — which it creates itself, or lets customer create themselves — “playlists.”
+The Spotify analogy goes beyond the company’s business model: Barnes pointed out that it too calls its curated bundles — which it creates itself, or lets customers create themselves — “playlists.”

-“We stated the business six years ago because no one else was doing this, yet there was such a desire to bring together that diversity of content and make it easily available,” he said.
+“We started the business six years ago because no one else was doing this, yet there was such a desire to bring together that diversity of content and make it easily available,” he said.

-The challenge for employers is not just the user experience of navigating multiple sites (which Go1 solves with these curated playlists), but also to build learning that is still cohesive and easy to manage, regardless of which department or employee is doing the training.
+The challenge for employers is not just navigating the user experience of juggling multiple sites (which Go1 solves with these curated playlists), but also building learning that is still cohesive and easy to manage, regardless of which department or employee is doing the training.

 “How do I create something for the broad diversity of skills for our workforce?” is how Barnes described it to me.
-This is what the company addresses with the platform, he added, not only making it easier to create training for different people, but to find relevant content that will interest those users by offering as big a selection as possible.
-“We help people find the needle in the haystack.”
+This is what the company addresses with the platform, he added, not only making it easier to create training for different people, but to help them find, and to suggest, relevant content that will interest those users by offering as big a selection as possible.
+“We help people find the needle in the haystack,” he said.

 Where the analogy stops, it seems, is in how Go1 interfaces with the rest of the corporate learning market.